-You would have your hands full while on a vacation to North Dakota.
+North Dakota may surprise you.
 There is so much to do here – hiking, golfing, visits to museums and amusement parks, and much more.
 The American Automobile Association had once branded North Dakota as "America's Most Affordable Holiday Site."
 The state capital Bismarck is steeped in history, with the Fort Yates site there being witness to a historical trade agreement with the Mandan Indians.

 The serene landscape of the prairie state invites you to spend some quiet time under the blue skies.
 Along with several cultural landmarks, abundant wildlife also awaits you here.
 Add to it the breweries, restaurants, and farmers' markets, and you have got a wholesome vacation in your hands.

 Before heading out to North Dakota, be sure to buy a visitors medical insurance or travel insurance to avoid losing your trip funding due to an unexpected emergency.